 The Evidence

-Family Connects is an evidence-based model that supports all families of newborns.
-Two randomized controlled trials of Family Connects were conducted in Durham, NC, when the model was formerly called Durham Connects.
-We continue to engage in high quality research to drive data-driven improvement of the Family Connects Model.
+Family Connects is an evidence-based model designed to support all families of newborns.
+Two randomized controlled trials were conducted in Durham, NC, when the model was originally known as Durham Connects.
+We remain committed to high-quality research and data-driven improvements to continuously enhance the Family Connects Model and its impact on families and communities.